 But when the sacred band of the Apostles had received an end of life in various ways, and that generation of those who were deemed worthy to hear the divine wisdom with their own ears had passed away, then the league of godless error took its beginnings because of the deceit of heretical teachers who, since none of the Apostles still remained, attempted henceforth barefacedly to proclaim in opposition to the preaching of truth the knowledge falsely so-called.’

 7) The great commission to the apostles was to do missionary work Matt.
-28:19–20.
-Yet their supposed successors, the Bishops, had been primarily stationary overseers over local congregations looking after temporal needs when an apostle present and taking charge of meetings in limited way during an apostle’s absence.
+28:19-20.
+Yet their supposed successors, the Bishops, had been primarily stationary overseers over local congregations looking after temporal needs when an apostle was present and taking charge of meetings in limited way during an apostle’s absence.
 This difference between an apostle and a bishop is crucial in Hugh Nibley’s Apostles and Bishops in Early Christianity and in Catholic Francis Sullivan’s book.

 I have some blogs on these items worth checking out: http://www.mormonandcatholic.org/apostles-and-bishops-in-early-christianity/

 Another good resource is an Ensign article on early Christian bishops Polycarp, Clement, and Ignatius who did not regard themselves as having the authority the apostles had.